gitbls/pistrong/README.md

     Note that the last configuration line in .pistrongrc must not have a comma.

-* For an iPhone user who has received the email message, it's easier to load the CA cert first.
-Then copy the cert password and lastly click the device cert.
-Refer to the cert link email for the fields to fill in when creating the VPN.

-* I don't think you can use a blank password for the device cert on iOS (but you can on Windows).
-Why would you need to?
-Cut/paste the key and you're good to go.

 * Email server configuration is beyond the scope of this document.
 However, if you install postfix (on a Raspberry Pi), take all the defaults, and select local mail delivery, pistrong will be able to